What You Must Remember About Powerful Visuals

 Stop worrying about looking smart and start worrying about being effective.
 Your boss suffers from knowing too much already.
 They think more data means more authority.
 It doesn’t; it means more work for the leader.

-When you add small details and notes, you aren't being "complete"—you are hiding the main point behind data that might not even matter.
-If your boss pushes back, tell them: "We can give them the 40-page technical report if they ask, but this visual is here to get a 'Yes' in thirty seconds."
+When you add small details and notes, you are hiding the main point behind data that might not even matter.
+If your boss pushes back, tell them: "We can give them the 40-page technical report if they ask, but this visual is here to get a ‘Yes’ in thirty seconds."
 Your job is to be an Information Planner, not a data filing clerk.
-If the data doesn't directly prove the argument, throw it out.
+If the data doesn’t directly prove the argument, throw it out.

 This is the trap of thinking things need to look fancy.
 You think a crowded page looks professional.
 It looks needy.
 Top leaders don’t want a "full" page; they want a clear direction.